 Home Visitors are supported throughout their volunteering –

-- monthly meetings with their designated Support Worker will review the match, discuss the older person’s progress, provide feedback on befriending and plan befriending for the following weeks
+- monthly meetings with their designated Support Worker will review the match, discuss progress, provide feedback on befriending and plan befriending for the following weeks

 - regular Support Events enable Home Visitors to meet as a group to exchange ideas, discuss difficulties

-- phone and email support allows issues to be addressed quickly as well as keeping the Home Visitor up to date on any change in circumstance for the older person
+- phone and email support allows issues to be addressed quickly as well as keeping everyone up to date on any change in circumstances

 - access to a range of policies and guidelines to provide answers to the questions which will arise on for example, Adult Protection, Confidentiality.

 If you would prefer volunteering in a group setting perhaps our Lunch Club would suit you better.
 The Lunch Club runs on Tuesdays and Thursdays.
 Volunteers at the Lunch Club provide support and encouragement to members – for those who don’t travel independently to the Lunch Club this may be escorting, for others it will be organising an activity.
 For everybody volunteers make sure that members have the chance for a chat, to stay connected and engaged and have the opportunity to express their views on issues that matter to them.